-At the end of 2005 Bob traded in his business casual clothes for shorts and race t-shirts.
-Instead of poring over detailed corporate documents he now calculates the optimal number of portable toilets per participant and frets over whether the women’s small t-shirts are too small or will actually fit!
-At any given time he has dozens of boxes of race stuff in his house.
-Stop by and take a look!
+Back in 2005 Bob traded in his business casual clothes for shorts and race t-shirts.
+Instead of poring over detailed corporate documents he started calculating the optimal number of portable toilets per participant and fretted over whether the women’s small t-shirts were too small or would actually fit!
+At any given time he had dozens of boxes of race stuff in his house.
+They now reside with Robin – stop by and take a look!

-In addition to founding and directing the American Odyssey Relay, Bob is the co-founder and co-director of the Rock the Creek Relay and the Old Glory Relay.
-Bob has also directed less complex races like 5Ks run during the middle of the night. . . .
+In addition to founding and co-directing the Rock the Creek Relay, Bob is the co-founder and director emeritus of the American Odyssey Relay and the founder of the Old Glory Relay.
+Bob has also directed less complex races like 5K runs during the middle of the night. . . .

 Prior to re-inventing himself as Race Director Bob, Fleshner was a healthcare executive.
 Before that he was Vice President of Legal Affairs for Ringling Bros.
 Barnum & Bailey, which was the perfect training ground for race directing.
 Bob is a member of the board of AthleteBiz and the founding chairman of Teens Run DC.